Carpe Diem: Critical Learning Period-Aware Contract-Based Incentives for Federated Learning: Introduction

 \begin{boxIRQ} \underline{\textbf{RQ}}: \textit{How can we design an incentive mechanism to attract rational and benefit-driven clients with the highest-quality contributions to improve FL learning and training efficiency, while simultaneously mitigating information asymmetry between clients and the cloud, given the crucial role of \text{\fontfamily{qcr}\selectfont CLPs} in determining the final FL model performance?} \end{boxIRQ}

-To answer the RQ, we propose a \textit{{\fontfamily{qcr}\selectfont CLP}-aware} contract-theoretic incentive framework, named \underline{R}ight \underline{R}eward \underline{R}ight \underline{T}ime ({\fontfamily{qcr}\selectfont R3T}).
+To answer the RQ, and inspired by the spirit of \textit{carpe diem} (i.e., seizing the right moment), we propose a \textit{{\fontfamily{qcr}\selectfont CLP}-aware} contract-theoretic incentive framework, named \underline{R}ight \underline{R}eward \underline{R}ight \underline{T}ime ({\fontfamily{qcr}\selectfont R3T}).
 Leveraging contract theory, {\fontfamily{qcr}\selectfont R3T} effectively mitigates the information asymmetry issues by designing a set of temporally coupled contract items offered by the cloud server~\cite{bolton2004contract}.
 The resulting optimal contract induces clients to self-reveal their training capabilities, join early, and exert efforts by assigning higher priority and appropriately larger rewards to early-stage participation under both complete and incomplete information cases, while satisfying individual rationality, incentive compatibility, and budget feasibility constraints.
 By delivering the right reward at the right time, {\fontfamily{qcr}\selectfont R3T} attracts the highest-quality clients to join early and contribute efforts during {\fontfamily{qcr}\selectfont CLPs}, where these efforts are most consequential for final model performance. {\fontfamily{qcr}\selectfont R3T} also integrates with blockchain smart contracts to decentralize incentive governance and reduce disputes caused by relying solely on the cloud \cite{wang2022infedge, yu2023ironforge, 3718082}.